MaxSmoot/ImageHillCipher/docs/index.md

 [In the repo directory] `python3 main.py -e --image=<path_to_image> [--block_size=<int>] [-c]`

-This uses the quickest method for generating a random key (uniformly applying a single 3x3 key and generating a key image that is that same 3x3 key tiled to match the image dimensions).
+If optional arguments are not specified the program uses the quickest method for generating a random key (uniformly applying a single 3x3 key and generating a key image that is that same 3x3 key tiled to match the image dimensions).
 Outputs `enciphered.tiff and key.tiff`.

 ### Deciphering an Image

 [In the repo directory] `python3 main.py -d --image=<path_to_enciphered_image> --key=<path_to_key> [--block_size=<int>] [-c]`

-This outputs `deciphered.tiff`.
+The program will output `deciphered.jpg`.